JoelLF/Task-Manager/README.md

 ### Usability

-For an in-depth explanation on the Task Manager's usability please refer to the document found at:
+For an in-depth explanation (in spanish) on the Task Manager's usability please refer to the document found at:
 <p>https://github.com/JoelLF/Task-Manager/blob/master/docs/usability.pdf</p>

 ## Technologies